Most unsolved problems for customer-facing teams start as two problems.

 Someday you’ll run a few surveys on your site.

 Someday you’ll identify a set of customers to interview.

 Someday you’ll research….erm….how to do customer research interviews.

 And when research is a someday project, everything else you work on gets more expensive.

 When you don’t know why, when, or how people become trialists, customers, or ex-customers, every single marketing asset you build and product update you ship is an expensive guess.

 Not knowing why something is happening means you…

 …waste ad dollars to drive traffic to pages that don’t address your target prospects’ biggest pain points

-…spend your afternoons QAing emails that ignore the real reasons people aren’t engaging with your product
+…spend your afternoons QAing emails that may never get opened, read, or clicked because they ignore the real reasons people aren’t engaging with your product

 …spend your working days building a feature, product, or content that is unlikely to ever have an impact on revenue